 Ulcers can manifest anytime during pregnancy.
 If you know why they happen, prevention and cure become easy.

 Stress is one of the main culprits of mouth ulcers.

 An imbalanced diet that lacks essential vitamins like vitamin B12 and minerals like zinc or iron can also cause mouth ulcers.

 3. Sleep Deprivation

-Sleep deprivation can cause hormonal and chemical imbalances in the body that have many side effects including mouth ulcers.
+Sleep deprivation and stress can cause hormonal and chemical imbalances in the body that have many side effects including mouth ulcers.

 4. Change in Immunity

 A weak immune system can cause an outbreak of mouth ulcers.